Operation Cedar Falls: The "Iron Triangle"

 The planning for Operation Cedar Falls evolved out of the broader strategic aims which MACV, the United States' unified command structure for its military forces in South Vietnam, had formulated for 1967.
 Following the war's earlier stages, in which the insertion of major US ground troops had averted the collapse of the South Vietnamese regime and during which the Americans had built up their forces, COMUSMACV General William C. Westmoreland planned to go on the offensive during 1967.
-In particular, he planned to clear major North Vietnamese or VC strongholds and to push communist forces into South Vietnam's lightly populated border regions where US forces would be able to make more lavish use of their firepower.
+In particular, he planned to clear major People's Army of Vietnam (PAVN) or VC strongholds and to push communist forces into South Vietnam's lightly populated border regions where US forces would be able to make more lavish use of their firepower.

-The town of Ben Suc was located in a central area of the Iron Triangle and politically controlled by the VC.
+The town of Bến Súc was located in a central area of the Iron Triangle and politically controlled by the VC.
 Prior to 1964, the town was ostensibly neutral, with both ARVN and VC presence.
 In 1964 the ARVN outpost was overrun and the area was declared a liberated zone, with the VC establishing its own governing apparatus.
-Ben Suc was described by Jonathan Schell as an important marketplace town for the region with a population of 3500, and a refuge point for people fleeing from continual combat operations and US/ARVN aerial and artillery nearby.
+Bến Súc was described by Jonathan Schell as an important marketplace town for the region with a population of 3,500, and a refuge point for people fleeing from continual combat operations and US/ARVN aerial and artillery nearby.
 The area was located in proximity to several free-fire zone, and the village was surrounded by the daily presence of bombardment in nearby hills and forests and occasional bombardment from US forces.